 Roses need soil that retains moisture yet retains a porous open structure to allow excess water to drain away (so that the soil is not boggy).

-This balance is achieved by planting the rose bush in organic matter (compost, manure and leaf mould) and by mulching every Spring to further improve the soil’s structure.
+This balance is achieved by planting the rose bush in organic matter (compost, manure, and leaf mold) and by mulching every Spring to further improve the soil’s structure.

 If the rose is planted in sandy soil, it drains too quickly for the rose to draw up any moisture whereas heavy clay retains too much water and can cause boggy conditions, both of which cause the roses leaves to turn yellow as a sign of stress.